Design Thinking + Business Model Innovation

 Besides the customers, it has also proven helpful to look at the typical business models within and outside your industry.
 Understanding the logic of how an industry works and what its dominant business models are, can often help to identify what is not working well in the industry and why.
 Services like the Business Model Gallery can help you to gather data on existing business models.

-Besides looking outside of your company, you might also want to talk to your “internal customers” and ask them what they think about the way you do business, or assess what your company is really good at, what skills, capabilities and assets it possesses that can be leveraged.
+Besides looking outside of your company, you might also want to talk to your “internal customers” and ask them what they think about the way you do business or assess what your company is really good at, what skills, capabilities and assets it possesses that can be leveraged.
 Such things can be particularly interesting for established organizations.
 Often you do not need to depart far from your existing business area to invent a completely new growth business with a new business model.

 Once you have gathered the data, you need to make sense of it and try to understand it.
 The objective of the interpretation step is to articulate a clear and compelling opportunity you see in the market.

 In the case of business model design, several design thinking frameworks for looking at your data have proven particularly helpful.
-Customer journey mapping for example not only helps to understand the customer’s experience, frustrations and pain points within it, but also to identify steps in the journey that are not being addressed by the current offerings and business models in the industry.
-Make sure you clearly understand what the customer is trying to achieve, what his job-to-be-done is and what makes the current customer experience unsatisfying.
+Customer journey mapping for example not only helps to understand the customer’s experience, frustrations, and pain points within it but also to identify steps in the journey that are not being addressed by the current offerings and business models in the industry.
+Make sure you clearly understand what the customer is trying to achieve, what his job-to-be-done is, and what makes the current customer experience unsatisfying.
 What are the barriers to consumption and the hurdles to satisfaction?
-You can use personas to describe representative customer groups, their particular experience, needs and pain points.
+You can use personas to describe representative customer groups, their particular experience, needs, and pain points.
 Visual thinking is of course highly recommended!

-At the end of your interpretation phase you should be able to articulate clear opportunities for innovative business model designs.
+At the end of your interpretation phase, you should be able to articulate clear opportunities for innovative business model designs.
 It often helps to articulate these as what I call “breakthrough questions”.
 A breakthrough question is something like, “How can we give away our product for free, while still earning money?”
 Breakthrough questions should be challenging and inspiring.
 They should look impossible to answer at first.
 Questions like these will lead to truly innovative business models.

 Ideation is about developing ideas on how to seize the opportunities you have identified above.
 What are the possible answers to your breakthrough questions?
-In my experience, having a deep understanding about the customer, her needs and pain points, as well as the existing solutions, i.e. business models in the industry, will naturally lead to ideas.
+In my experience, having a deep understanding of the customer, her needs, and pain points, as well as the existing solutions, i.e. business models in the industry, will naturally lead to ideas.
 How seriously you do your discovery homework will determine not only how fast you create ideas, but also about how likely these ideas are to succeed.
 Using classic brainstorming, think about conversation starters like “How might we…” or “What if…”.
 Approaches like the Blue Ocean Strategy Canvas and the Eliminate, Reduce, Raise, Create can also spark your imagination.
 Learning from other industries and business model innovations can of course also provide inspiration.
 You can use a template like the business model canvas to summarize and structure your ideas.

 To evaluate your ideas, you can use the 3 types of value propositions.
-Evaluate each idea regarding the value it creates for customers, your company and your ecosystem.
+Evaluate each idea regarding the value it creates for customers, your company, and your ecosystem.
 If you score on all three, you’re likely to have developed a good idea holding the potential for a successful business model.

-Contrary to the popular notion that you need to experiment with alternative business models, I find that most successful business model innovators only experiment with one business model innovation idea.
+Contrary to the popular notion that you need to experiment with alternative business models, I find that the most successful business model innovators only experiment with one business model innovation idea.
 Experimentation rather happens on the level of how to make this one idea work, than on the level of which business model alternative works best.
 Let’s be realistic: You probably do not have the resources to experiment with a dozen business model ideas at once anyway.
 And most often it is also not necessary.
 If you did your homework, and have identified a solid idea, the question will most likely be how to make it happen.
 And if you can make it happen, it is likely to be successful.
 Sloppy discovery and uninspiring questions will lead to dull ideas that are not likely to be very attractive to customers.